Skip to Content

 You will pass Wildseed Farms on your way from Austin to Fredericksburg, so go ahead and add it to your list as well.
 They have beautiful fields of wildflowers and even sell wildflower seeds in their gift shop!

-Make a reservation to see the bats at Old Tunnel State Park if you are spending a few days in Fredericksburg.
-This magnificent sight takes place May-October when over 3 million Mexican free-tailed bats make their home in the abandoned railroad tunnel on the property.
+This magnificent sight occurs May through October when over 3 million Mexican free-tailed bats make their home in the abandoned railroad tunnel on the property.

 Check out Lady Bird Johnson Municipal Park.
-This park is over 150-acres of outdoor recreation that you are sure to love.
+This park has over 150 acres of outdoor recreation you will love.

 Learn Some History

-While visiting the National Museum of the Pacific War, be sure to visit the Japanese Garden of Peace and the George Bush Gallery.
+While visiting the National Museum of the Pacific War, you should also visit the Japanese Garden of Peace and the George Bush Gallery.

 Learn about the German heritage of the town by visiting the German Restaurants and the Pioneer Museum.